-I’D LIKE TO RIDE A CLAIRVOYANT CIRCUIT INTO THE MINDS OF SINGLES OVER THE AGE OF SIXTY.
+IโD LIKE TO RIDE A CLAIRVOYANT CIRCUIT INTO THE MINDS OF SINGLES OVER THE AGE OF SEVENTY.

-I’ve often questioned why advertisements; the media, and politicians do not address this segment of society.
-We don’t hear, the beginning of a statement whether it is legislative, political, social, or cultural, Singles around the country are not traveling, purchasing more products, refusing to get vaccinated are unemployed…etc. We are a minority class; I found statistics on The UnmarriedAmerican.org website.
+I’ve often wondered why advertisements, the media, and politicians don’t address the single segment of society.
+We don’t hear the beginning of a statement, whether it is legislative, political, social, or cultural.
+Singles around the country are not traveling, purchasing more products, refusing to get vaccinated, and are unemployedโฆetc.
+We are a minority class; I found statistics on The UnmarriedAmerican.org website.
 More searching led me to the American Association for Single People website.

 This conversation is from a close friend, married for twenty-some years.